AdaCore/spark2014/docs/ug/appendix.rst

 SPARK_Mode is Off unless the non-SPARK code is part of the "completion" (using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a SPARK declaration.
+There are also exceptions to this rule (described below) for protected units.

 Code where SPARK_Mode is Off shall not enclose code where Spark_Mode is On.
 However, if an instance of a generic unit is enclosed